Jamaica Customs - Kingston

 Location

-Customs House Newport East, Kingston 15 , Kingston, Jamaica
+Customs House Newport East, Kingston 15 , Jamaica

 Contact number